Lena Dunham Girls Season 6 Preview Instagram

 Dunham followed the pic with a second #girlsdoesflorida photo declaring herself to be "a lifestyle blogger now!"
 Because, "People love it!!!
 They love the sporty lifestyle!"

 Which, of course, makes us ask: What does it all mean?
 Is Hannah on a Girls girls trip to sunny Florida?
-Or did her breakup with Fran make her decide to flee New York altogether?
+Or did her breakup with Fran make her decide to flee the tri-state area altogether?
 And where, exactly, is her ex-beau Adam in all of this?

 So many questions!
 With such a seemingly long time until the show's final season premieres, hopefully, we'll get some answers.